mike42/escpos-php/README.md

 require __DIR__ . '/vendor/mike42/escpos-php/autoload.php';
 ```

+#### Requirements

+To maintain compatibility with as many systems as possible, this driver has few
+hard dependencies:

+- PHP 5.3 or above
+- `mbstring` extension, since the driver accepts UTF-8 encoding.

+It is also suggested that you install either `imagick` or `gd`, so that you can
+print images.

+A number of optional packages can be added to enable more specific features.
+These
+are described in the "suggest" section of [composer.json](https://github.com/mike42/escpos-php/tree/master/composer.json).

 ### The 'Hello World' receipt

 To make use of this driver, your server (where PHP is installed) must be able to communicate with your printer.
 Start by generating a simple receipt and sending it to your printer using the command-line.